Jaxku/JacksCorner/README.md

 ## Features

-- **Created with Adobe Dreamweaver**: This site was designed and developed using Adobe Dreamweaver, ensuring a smooth and efficient web development experience.
+- **Created with Adobe Dreamweaver**: This site was designed and developed using Adobe Dreamweaver.
 - **Hosted on Raspberry Pi 4**: The site is hosted locally on a Raspberry Pi 4, making use of its capabilities to run a full-fledged web server.
 - **Apache Web Server**: Apache is used as the web server, configured to serve the site on HTTPS.
 - **Cloudflare DNS Protection**: Cloudflare is used as my DNS provider to mask my IP Address and protect against DDOS attacks.
 It is also used as an email routing service (e.g. `jack@jackpercy.com` will forward to my personal address)